google/WebFundamentals/src/content/en/fundamentals/performance/resource-prioritization.md

 That said, as with any heuristic, it doesn’t always work out; the browser might make the wrong decision, usually because it doesn’t have enough information at that time.
-This article explains the various tools you have at your disposal to influence the priority of content adequately in modern browsers, by letting them know what you’ll be needing later.
+This article explains how to influence the priority of content adequately in modern browsers by letting them know what you’ll be needing later.

 ## Default Priorities in the Browser